 Park Academy teachers are trained in research-based, multi-sensory methodologies.
 Most teachers have also obtained their Master’s degrees in education or their specific field.
 Learn more about our instructors on the Meet Our Team page.

-Park Academy is accredited through the Northwest Accreditation Commission (AdvancED) and is working toward additional accreditation through the Northwest Association of Independent Schools (NWAIS).
-Park Academy has met the criteria as Candidate Member with NWAIS.
+Park Academy is accredited through Cognia and is working toward additional accreditation through the Northwest Association of Independent Schools (NWAIS).
+Park Academy has met the criteria as a Candidate Member with NWAIS.
 These organizations provide both program oversight and professional development resources.

 Craig Lowery has spent his career in education focused on students with unique learning challenges.
 After beginning his career as a Language Arts teacher, he set off overseas serving as a teacher and teacher trainer as a Peace Corps Volunteer on the distant Pacific island Archipelago of Kiribati.
 Soon after returning, Mr. Lowery completed his M.S in school and clinical counseling and served as a teacher, counselor, and adolescent therapist before moving into administration.